guardian/inspector-lambda/README.md

 To deploy a new release of Inspector Lambda:

-- Update the version value in **version.sbt** as well as in the cloudformation file

 - Make sure you have **deployTools** and **Root** credentials.

 - Run (from the `script` folder)